devwithpug/SABot/README.md

 1. `Auto-notificiation` when user connects to voice channel.
 2. Preview all of users `info` in your Discord Guild(Server).
 3. Search Summoners statistics in `League of Legends.`
-4. Auto-notifications when Summoner starts a game, and provide information of participations.
+4. `Auto-notifications` when Summoner starts a game, and provide information of participations.
+5. LOL live-game-tracker loops `every one minute`.
-5. Set alarm to specific user.
+6. Set alarm to specific user.

 ## Commands:
     *General commands